GriffithUniLibrary/digital-tools-modular/content/1-organising.md

 {% include card.html header="<i class='fas fa-project-diagram'></i> Connected note taking apps" text=connectednotes %}

 {% capture bestconnected %}
+{% include figure.html img="icon_notion.png" alt="Notion app icon" caption="The most popular connected note taking app" width="80px" %}

 Our recommendation: **Notion**
-{% include figure.html img="icon_notion.png" alt="Notion app icon" caption="The most popular connected note taking app" width="80px" %}

-Not only is Notion free for educational users, it is the easiest to get started with and the most visually attractive (if you like that sort of thing).
+Notion is free for educational users.
+It is the easiest to get started with and the most visually attractive (if you like that sort of thing).
 There is a large and active community sharing Notion dashboards and designs, and many YouTube accounts describing how they use Notion to manage their study and life.
 {% endcapture %}

 {% include alert.html text=bestconnected color="success" %}

 {% capture runnerup %}
+{% include figure.html img="icon_obsidian.png" alt="Obsidian Icon" caption="Catching up quickly and a keen userbase" width="80px" %}

 Runner up: **Obsidian**
-{% include figure.html img="icon_obsidian.png" alt="Obsidian Icon" caption="Catching up quickly and a keen userbase" width="80px" align="left" %}

 Obsidian is free and open source, and has many plug-ins that extend its capability.
 Its documents are plain Markdown (.md) text files, meaning it's extremely easy to migrate to and from the app to any other.
 {% endcapture %}